The Rise of Totalitarian Democracy

 “While freewheeling internet companies have long clashed with authoritarian regimes — Google in China, Facebook in Russia or pre-Musk Twitter in Turkey — Western governments until recently generally did not regard social media and the vision of free speech they promoted as being fundamentally at odds with democracy.
 Politicians and regulators recognized there was bad stuff on the internet, decried it and sought ways to mitigate it.
 But banning entire social networks or arresting their executives simply wasn’t something liberal democracies did.
 Now, for better or worse, it is.”

 Make no mistake: the battle over control of the Internet will end up being the defining struggle of our era.
-Western governments are, in many cases, siding with the Communist government of China in cracking down on unauthorized ideas.

 As these so-called liberal democracies continue to devolve into new forms of post-Stalinist tyranny, the people in these nations will have no choice but to rise up and take back control of their governments .